Seda145/Exam/README.md

 ***

 To use it:
-1. Download all files.
-Unzip them if you downloaded the app packed as zip.
+1. Download the [latest release](https://github.com/Seda145/Exam/releases).
+Unzip it if you received a zip file.
 2. Open Exam.html in your web browser.

 ***